From BR Bullpen

 As evidenced by a lengthy 18-year career, Dave Philley was a solid major league ballplayer who wasn't great in any one category (except pinch-hitting) - but very good in most.
 He was regarded as a solid hitter with some speed, while defensively, he had a good throwing arm.
 For the last five years of his career, he had no peer as a pinch hitter, and he is still considered one of the greatest pinch-hitters of all-time.

-As a boy, Philley became a pinch hitter after breaking his arm.
+As a boy, Philley became a switch hitter after breaking his arm.
 He began his pro career in 1940 as 20-year-old with the Marshall Tigers.
 When he hit .341 for two clubs the following year, he got a shot in the majors in September, appearing in 7 games for the Chicago White Sox.
 He was back in the minors with the St. Paul Saints for part of the 1942 campaign before joining the army.
 He then missed the next three years while serving during World War II.

 Philley came back after the war and spent most of 1946 in the minors with the Milwaukee Brewers, hitting .329 with 13 home runs before earning another late-season call-up with the White Sox (and hitting .353/.389/.471).
 He became Chicago's regular left fielder in 1947, a role he held for the next four years.
 Early in the 1951 season, he was traded to the Philadelphia Athletics along with Gus Zernial as part of a three-team, seven-player deal that brought Minnie Minoso to the Sox.